Patechoc/GCP_memo/streaming_pipelines_on_GCP.md

 ----------------------------------------------------------------------------------
-## Lab 3 :Streaming Analytics and Dashboards
+## Lab 3 :Streaming Analytics using BigQuery and Dashboards with Data Studio

 In this lab you will connect to a BigQuery data source and create reports and charts to visualize BigQuery data.